How does Snapchat's "Snap Originals" compete with traditional TV and streaming services?

 FAQ:

-Snap Originals competes offering a unique format that aligns with Snapchat’s young user base.
-It also provides an interactive experience and leverages Snapchat’s vast user base to instantly reach millions of viewers.
+A: Snap Originals competes offering a unique format and interactivity that appeals to Snapchat’s young user base.
+It leverages Snapchat’s extensive user base and social features for organic promotion, creating a more immersive viewing experience.

-What advantages does Snap Originals have over traditional TV and streaming services?

-Snap Originals’ interactivity and immersive viewing experience set it apart from traditional TV shows and streaming services.
-Additionally, its built-in audience of over 280 million daily active users gives it a significant advantage in terms of reach and engagement.
+In conclusion, Snapchat’s Snap Originals is disrupting the traditional TV and streaming services industry offering a unique and interactive content experience tailored to its young user base.
+With its bite-sized episodes, interactivity, and built-in audience, Snap Originals has positioned itself as a formidable competitor in the ever-evolving entertainment landscape.